hpcleuven/VscDocumentation/source/compute/terminal/mobaxterm_access.rst

       :alt: session desktop shortcut

-#.
-Now you can create connections to other :ref:`VSC clusters <hardware>`
-   by repeating these steps and changing the address of the cluster.
-   You will have then a shortcut on the Sessions tab of the left sidebar for each of them to connect to.
+Now you can create connections to any :ref:`Tier-1<tier1 hardware>` or :ref:`Tier-2<tier2 hardware>` VSC cluster by repeating these steps and changing the address of the cluster.
+You will then have a shortcut on the Sessions tab of the left sidebar for each of them to connect to.

 Import PuTTY sessions